tihilv/Omtt/docs/readme.md

 Note: `this` inside the loop body is moved to the currently processing element.

 ### Conditions
-As we see, the resulting string is not formatted very nice as `and` string is added on each iteration, including the last one.
+As we see, the resulting string is not formatted very nicely as `and` string is added on each iteration, including the last one.
 This can be fixed using `if` markup:
 ```c#
 var generator = TemplateTransformer.Create(
     "Hello, <#<forEach source=\"this\">{{this.Name}}<#<if clause=\"!$last\"> and #>#>!"